slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Please remember the following two security rules to survive the blockchain dark forest.

-1. **Zero Trust**：Be skeptical, and always be skeptical.
+1. **Zero Trust**：To make it simple, stay skeptical, and always stay so.
-2. **Continuous Security Validation**: To trust something, you must have the ability to validate itMake validation a habit.
+2. **Continuous Security Validation**: In order to trust something, you have to validate what you doubt, and make validating a habit.

 *Note: The two security rules above are the core principles of this handbook , and all the other security principles mentioned in this handbook are derived from them.*